Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">RAJ</div>
-      <p>great, now we need to identify for each target subreddit, which are its common attackers.</p>
+      <p>Great, now we need to identify for each target subreddit, which are its common attackers.</p>
     </div>
   </div>